A Great Global Reset

 “We can radically redesign our economies to be centred on equality.
 We can claw back extreme wealth through progressive taxation; invest in powerful, proven inequality-busting public measures; and boldly shift power in the economy and society.”

 So what are they calling for?
 For progressive tax, so more tax for high incomes (as opposed to Trump who actually lowered taxes) and for public measures, so a government that actively chooses social goals and the common good.
 In the report Inequality Kills, Oxfam calls for fairer international agreements and more international coordination, because this is the only way to reduce poverty and inequality.
 So this is in total contradiction to just about everything conspiracy theorists claim, and in line with the Great Reset and Agenda 21/30.
-Maybe conspiracy theorists might add this, if they cite Oxfam again.
+My dear conspiracy theorists, maybe add this if you cite Oxfam again.

 The pandemic has been under us for more than two years now.
 What is left of the wake-up call?
 If we look at the mood now and the choices that are being made, it is mainly a disappointment.
 The green recovery has not taken off, air pollution is back to pre-crisis levels, major social reforms are being thwarted.
 Everything indicates that we want to rush back to the old normal as soon as possible.
 While support for corona measures remained large (source Ipsos), also in countries that suffer much more from it than we do in the rich west, the discussion is much more often about the protests and resistance.